rizvi/machine-setup/readme.md

 # Machine setup
-Bunch of scripts that attempt to automate my setup of an Ubuntu development machine.
+Bunch of scripts that attempt to automate my setup of a Linux / macOS development machine.

-## `install.sh`
+## Linux
+### `packages.sh`
 This script will install necessary development packages & tools such as:
 - Git
 - Vim